Biotin Side Effects & Interactions - Questions & Answers

 Yes, biotin can turn your urine yellow.
 This is a harmless side effect and is not a cause for concern.

-Can biotin cause chalazion?
+Can biotin kill you?

 Key facts about Biotin